eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 Now, think about your own system.
 Are your entities as simple as set up as the `Artist` and `Album` above?
 No, I did not think so.

+Now, think about your own system.
+I am pretty confident that your entities are a lot more complex than the example above.
+If this was not an example made to be simple, the maybe the `Album` would require us to add information about the label.
+The tracks to include details about composers, etc.

+Take this mental image of a complex domain and then how it would look having to be setup in thousands{{< note 4 >}}
+of tests.
+A lot  of those tests would have very similar setup and in worst case, this setup is copied from test to test.
+{{< sidenote >}}
+4. In the system this originates from we have > 20 000 tests for the backend alone.
+{{< /sidenote >}}

-Combine this with having thousands of tests, where a lot of setup is repeated, it is not an ideal situation.
+This it is not an ideal situation.

+> This looks like an integration level tests!

+I call it a "system level" test, and yes, in the examples we rely on persistence.
+These could be in-memory or a real database it is up to you.
+Regardless of underlying technology I would argue that using an actual implementation rather than mocks both increase the confidence in the tests, and making them more robust to future changes.

+The test data builder is not limited to these types of tests though!
+It is just that I write a lot of these, and I have found the builder to be very valuable at this level.

 ## An alternative

-Now, let us see how this might look using a test-data builder.
+Now, let us finally see how this might look using this test-data builder.

 {{< code >}}
 ```csharp